Do Pitbull Puppies Change Color?

 There are several reasons why Pitbull coats change colors:

 1. Color change due to aging.
 The natural aging process is the most common cause of color change.
-Puppies change their fur color as they mature, and like humans, their hair lightens as they age.
+Puppies change their fur color as they mature; like humans, their hair lightens as they age.

 2. Color change due to injury or surgery.
 When Pitbulls heal from a skin wound, the fur that regrows is usually darker than the original.
-This is because of the influx of melanin to the wounded area to heal and repair the lost tissue.
+This is because the wounded area is flooded with melanin to heal and repair the lost tissue.

 3. Color change due to illness.
 Illnesses like vitiligo, cancer, and hormonal imbalances can also change a Pitbull’s coat color.